Rakesh2311003050118/Soil-Carbon-Sequestration-Monitoring-Dashboard/README.md

-# 🌍 Soil Carbon Sequestration Monitoring Dashboard & AI Research
+# 🌍 Soil Carbon Sequestration Monitoring Dashboard
 This repository contains two major works:
 1. **Soil Carbon Sequestration Monitoring Dashboard** – a DBMS project implemented using Flask, MySQL, Leaflet.js, and Chart.js.
 2. **Research Paper: Role of AI in Cryptocurrency and Soil Carbon Monitoring** – exploring how AI can augment SOC monitoring and forecasting.